krystophny/NEO-ORB/python/README.txt

 [1] C. G. Albert, S. V. Kasilov, and W. Kernbichler, Symplectic integration with non-canonical quadrature for guiding-center orbits in magnetic confinement devices, Mar.
 2019, arXiv:1903.06885.
 Submitted to J. Comp.
 Phys

+Additionally there is a Jupyter notebook "fieldline_tracing.ipynb" that demonstrates how to implement a field line tracer with explicit-implicit Euler in case one component of the vector potential vanishes due to a gauge choice.